 While HB 1535 is a modest improvement, there is still a great deal of work to be done to establish an effective medical cannabis program for patients across the Lone Star State.

-Texas is now one of only 14 states with no effective medical cannabis law, and one of only 19 that still imposes jail time for simple possession of cannabis.
-Make sure your lawmakers know this issue matters to voters; ask them to support cannabis policy reform in the 2021 session!
+Texas is currently one of only 14 states with no effective medical cannabis law, and one of only 19 that still impose jail time for simple possession of cannabis.
+Make sure your lawmakers know this issue matters to voters; ask them to support cannabis policy reform in the next legislative session!

 Texas launches low-THC medical marijuana program, but few can participate

 In early 2018, the first sales of low-THC medical cannabis began in Texas, pursuant to the Compassionate Use Program.
 While the program is surely helping some patients, it is flawed, extremely limited, and leaves most patients behind.

 Initially, only patients who suffered from serious seizure conditions could participate, leaving behind a huge number of Texans who suffer from other conditions, including chronic pain, and many who will otherwise have to rely on opioid-based medicine.
 While the law was improved somewhat in 2019, when additional qualifying conditions were added, major flaws remain.

 The law unnecessarily puts physicians at risk: State law requires physicians to write prescriptions for marijuana products, yet prescriptions for cannabis are clearly illegal under federal law, placing doctors at potential risk.